SUMMER AT NEW ROADS

 *For Incoming Grades 3rd-8th Grade (Co-Ed)

-New Roads Basketball Camp aims to offer instruction centered on developing basketball fundamentals, while providing an environment that is fun and welcoming.
+New Roads Basketball Camp aims to offer instruction centered on developing basketball fundamentals while providing an environment that is fun and welcoming.
 Our experienced basketball coaches help each player learn the game and refine their basketball skill set.
 Each player will understand the importance of teamwork as well as tapping into their individual potential.

-Coach Staff: Tresbien Caraway, Kelly Hilaire, Jazmine Hawkins, Eugene Jones
+Coach Staff: Tresbien Caraway, Kelly Hilaire, Jazmine Hawkins,

-Time: 9:00 AM – 12:00 PM
+Memorial Park or New Roads, 9:00 AM – 12:00 PM

 Each camper receives a free camp shirt!

-Dates: June 17 - July 3 (Wednesday, June 19 Observed)
+Dates: June 16 - June 27 (Wednesday, June 19 Observed)

 • Podcasting (Incoming 5th & 6th Grade)